Frequently Asked Questions

 Military Education Benefits

-Start with your Education Services Officer (ESO) or counselor within your specific branch prior to enrolling (noting the deadlines below).
+Start with your Education Services Officer (ESO) or counselor within your specific branch prior to enrolling.

-Information on how to utilize tuition assistance at KU can found on the military tuition assistance webpage.
+Information on using TA at KU can found on our military tuition assistance webpage.

 Eligibility and administration for the Army's College Loan Repayment Program (LRP) varies by component.
 Details by component can be found by going to the MyArmyBenefits webpage.
 Basic details: